-The ideal candidate will have demonstrable experience with a proven track record in the field of Legal/ Compliance.
+The ideal candidate will have demonstrable experience with a proven track record in the field of Project or Business management.
 The trust seeks an individual who can commit to its values and principles and its academies, possess short and long term strategic vision and good, independent, judgement.
 A clear understanding and acceptance of the legal duties, responsibilities and liabilities of trusteeship is vital to anyone considering this role, as well as the understanding that a contribution to the trust direction and strategy, and an ability to work effectively as a member of a team, are core aspects of the role.

 Five hours /month minimum.

 Trust board meetings are held at various locations in the Middlesbrough area.

 Academy schools, which are charities run independently of local authority control, now account for 74% of secondary schools and 31% of primaries – and their number is growing all the time.

 Many of these schools are grouped together as multi-academy trusts (MATs).
 There are currently 832 multi academy trusts of 3+ schools.
 If the schools are to fulfil their potential, the trusts need non-executives (known in charity law as trustees) to bring a wide range of skills and experience to help guide strategy, ensure their ambitions can be soundly financed and keep their schools up to the mark delivering for their pupils.

 “Academy boards must be ambitious for all children and young people and infused with a passion for education and a commitment to continuous school improvement that enables the best possible outcomes.
 Governance must be grounded in reality as defined by both high-quality objective data and a full understanding of the views and needs of pupils/students, staff, parents, carers and local communities.
 It should be driven by inquisitive, independent minds and through conversations focused on the key strategic issues which are conducted with humility, good judgement, resilience and determination.”
 Source: Governance Handbook, Department for Education (2017)